shaharberger0204/chipyard-zynq-rocket-boom/README.md

 make SUB_PROJECT=zynq7cg CONFIG=TinyBoomZynq7CGConfig verilog
 ```

+## Generated RTL

+The repository includes the final generated RTL/IP packages for **both processors**:

+- `hardware/generated_rtl/rocket/`
+- `hardware/generated_rtl/boom/`

+These directories contain the generated Chipyard RTL and IP-packaging files used for Rocket and BOOM integration in Vivado.

+The final repository package is therefore self-contained and does not rely on a previously uploaded copy of the Rocket or BOOM generated RTL.

 ## Unified benchmark

 The same `software/benchmark/benchmark.c` source supports:

-- FPGA bare-metal execution on the RISC-V core,
+- FPGA bare-metal execution on the RISC-V core
-- Verilator execution when compiled with `VERILATOR_RUN`, and
+- Verilator execution when compiled with `VERILATOR_RUN`
-- ARM/Linux result checking when compiled natively on the PS.
+- ARM/Linux result checking when compiled natively on the PS

 Workloads: